 Thanks to advances in technology, most distributed systems now have a latency of less than 100 milliseconds.
 This ensures that your applications will run smoothly and without any glitches.
 In fact, according to Stanford University, low latency is one of the key goals of distributed computing.

-Drawbacks and disadvantages of Distributed Computing
+Drawbacks of Distributed Computing

 While distributed computing delivers many benefits as we have seen, it also has its fair share of drawbacks and disadvantages.
 Here is a look at some of the drawbacks of distributed computing;